 Work with groups of 10-15 students at a time and teach classes on environmental sustainability, watersheds, and the natural and cultural history of the Cuyahoga River Watershed.
 You will also participate in educational programs, teacher and parent preparation, and special events programming.

-Interns receive three weeks of intensive training in relevant teaching and management techniques and methods.
-In addition, ongoing training and professional development, housing, stipends and other short-term benefits are provided.
+You’ll receive three weeks of intensive training on our curriculum-based programs, relevant teaching methods, and classroom management techniques.
+Interns also participate in ongoing training and professional development throughout the year.
+Housing, stipends, and other short-term benefits are provided.